How to sell art

 Artists who are represented by well-established galleries can access some amazing opportunities.
 These could include having their work exhibited at major art fairs, getting interviewed by art critics and having their art promoted by a trusted name to potential buyers.

-However, these opportunities usually come at the cost of quite high commission costs.
+However, these opportunities usually come with quite high commission costs.
 It can vary, but art gallery commission rates are often around 50% of sales.

 If you think the suggested commission charges are too high, before signing anything, try to haggle the fees down in the contract between you (the artist) and the gallery.